ismcodes/werewolf/README.md

 * `host` to get a new game going.
 This will return the id which others need to join.
 * `join <game_id>` to join a game, replace the second part with whatever the game id is.
 * `status` to see how many players are in current game
 * If you are the host, text `go` to distribute a role to each player.
-Must have > 2 players in session to start.
+Must have > 2 players in session.
 *   keep messaging `go` to redistribute roles
 * `finished` to end the game. `host` has the same effect, they both kick all the players and host.
 * `hi` to remind you of the commands